getodk/central-frontend/README.md

 Install NGINX.
 Depending on your operating system and how you install NGINX, you may need to change the absolute paths in the development [`nginx.conf`](/nginx.conf).

 You will also need to set up [ODK Central Backend](https://github.com/getodk/central-backend).
+You will need to create a user using an ODK Central Backend command line script.
+You will probably also want to promote that user to a sitewide administrator.

 ## Running in development

 Follow these instructions to run ODK Central Frontend in development.
 For deploying to production, see the next section.

 First, run ODK Central Backend.
-If you haven't already, you will need to create a user using an ODK Central Backend command line script.
-You will probably also want to promote that user to a sitewide administrator.
-See the ODK Central Backend [readme](https://github.com/getodk/central-backend) for more information.

 Next, build ODK Central Frontend files for development by running `npm run dev`.
 The files will be outputted to `dist/`.
 As you update the source code, the files will be automatically rebuilt.